Girl names starting with I fit right in with so many vowel-forward choices.

-(I and Y is another story … but given how rare Y is, that doesn’t really change much.)
+(I and Y can often swap places … but given how rare Y is, that doesn’t really change much.)

-And so I names for girls remain a pre-curated set.
-The letter ranks 13 out of 26.
-And while some of these choices are true chart-toppers – including a former #1 name! – plenty of rare gems await, too.
+And so I names for girls remain a highly curated set.
+While some of these choices are true chart-toppers – including a former #1 name! – plenty of rare gems await, too.

 Read on for some of the most intriguing girl names starting with I.